Suraj052/TaskPlaner/README.md

 ## Features

 - Add: You can easily add new tasks to your Todo list.
-Simply enter the task details and click the "Add" button.
+Simply enter the task details and click the "Add Task" button.
+- Delete: If you no longer need a task, you can delete it from your list by clicking the delete icon associated with that task.
+- Update: You have the flexibility to update the details of any task.
+Click on the edit icon of the task you want to modify, make the necessary changes, and click the "Update Task" button.
+- Mark as Completed: Once you finish a task, you can mark it as completed.
+This helps you keep track of your progress.
+- Local Storage: The website utilizes local storage to store your Todo list data.
+This ensures that your data remains persistent even if you refresh the page or close the browser.

 ### `npm start`